jacobjpelletier/SCSU_505_final-project/README.md

 Files:

 1) PrgHandler:
-  a. simple HTTP setup using python's server.http for handling http verbs
+  a) simple HTTP setup using python's server.http for handling http verbs.
+If run on local machine, \
-    i. if run on local machine, use localport:8000
+     open your browser and use "localport:8000" address.
-  b.
-HTML form
+  b) HTML form
-  c. class to handle form data
+  c) class to handle form data

 * files necesary to deploy onto Heroku
 2) Procfile